bpinsard/CoRe/drafts/seq_rep/replies_to_reviewers.md

 Similarly, the description of the results as 'networks' needs some tempering or clarification.
 The results do not reflect networks, but regional searchlight-derived effects performed over the cortex and subcortical ROIs.

+*We agree with the reviewers that we are not conducting here a network analysis (eg. connectivity) and that our approach reveals sets of regions which carries signal discriminating sequences.
+We changed the manuscript to remove the descriptions of our results as networks.*

 Why are the results in Figures 2, 3, S1, & S2 not shown as H-statistics (i.e., the crossnobis statistic).
 The cross-validated nature of this metric means it is a statistical estimator with meaningful units.
 I'm not exactly sure what the z-scores are showing.